turbo-eth/template-web3-app/README.md

 # Acknowledgements

-The code was forked from https://github.com/wslyvh/nexth
+Original template was forked from https://github.com/wslyvh/nexth

-The underlying wallet manage and design systems were changed, but the codebase is continuing to use the original folder structure, plus other developer experience optimizations.
+Underlying wallet manage and design systems were changed, but the template is continuing to use the original folder structure, plus other developer experience optimizations.

 Thank you @wslyvh 🙏